Worried, afraid or concerned about dental treatment? Get in touch with us today and find out how we can help.

 - By visiting your dentist for regular check-ups to have tooth decay detected early, and controlled, with simple fillings and minimal damage to the tooth.

 Accidental damage to front teeth can often result in a large defect but again should not be regarded as unavoidable.
-Often unsupervised, boisterous behaviour of children are accidents waiting to happen and although it is impossible to control entirely such accidents are avoidable.
+Often unsupervised, the boisterous behaviour of children are accidents waiting to happen and although it is impossible to control entirely such accidents are avoidable.
 Young adults involved in contact sports such as rugby can reduce the risk of accidental damage by the wearing of gum shields.

 Many people use their teeth as tools to open bottles, cut thread or string or against hard unyielding objects.
 Such misuse can easily chip the outer structure of the tooth and is easily prevented.
 It may be less convenient but it is safer and ultimately less expensive and uncomfortable to use the correct instrument for the job, not your teeth.